Fifteen Filipino films

-A few things: this list cannot be perfect, comprehensive, complete.
-We've lost so many of our films in a kind of accelerating cultural Alzheimer's, a tragedy I would argue comparable to many recent disasters, only instead of lives lost we're losing our identity, our sense of self, and how good we can be.
-This at most is a list of what I believe are the finest films I've managed to see, to date.
+This can be neither comprehensive nor complete.
+We've lost so many of our films to vinegar syndrome, to New Year celebrations, to general apathy and neglect; a kind of accelerating cultural Alzheimer's, a tragedy I would argue comparable to many recent disasters only instead of lives lost we're losing our sense of self.
+This is a mere sample a sketch--a glimpse if you like--of what I believe are the finest Filipino films I've managed to see to date.

-And a list (even one man's--any man's--list, which I consider superior to any aggregate) is ultimately futile, is at most his way of insisting on what he believes are the best, according to his biases and (occasionally, hopefully) his insights.
+And a list (any man's list, which I consider superior to any aggregate) is ultimately futile, is a man's way of insisting on his priorities biases (occasionally hopefully) insights.

 I love futile gestures.